-This is what I usually bring to Christmas as they freeze well.
-I bake them a day or two before, wrap them in foil and stick them in the freezer.
+This is what I usually bring to Thanksgiving and/or Christmas as they freeze well.
+I bake them a day or two before, wrap them in foil, and stick them in the freezer.
 Then, when it’s nearly time to eat, they go in the oven for 15 minutes or so and they’re very nearly just as good as when I first baked them.

 Additions and Substitutions

 You can replace the salt in the butter mixture with garlic salt and omit the garlic cloves if you prefer.
 These are also delicious without the Parmesan.
 If you like, you can sprinkle with fresh parsley right before serving.